valr300/WebApiCoreRental/README.md

 	http://localhost:YOURPORT/RU/

 At this point everything should be working.

+to make a test, you can click inside the Rental server, on the box with the image "click here to test API", you might want to RightClick Edit Linked, and change the position of that box temporarely out so you can click on it more easily.

 To populate you databse for the first time, press "Reset Data" on the server, this will send all rentals data, any new renting will be added to the sttistics.
 You can Rent, and you should see the Data coming in your Database, and can use this select to see your data.